 - a.
 Students are responsible for familiarizing themselves with the Graduate Regulations.
-If students are unsure about any aspect of the Graduate Regulations, they should contact the Office of the Registrar or the Office of Graduate Programs. - b.
-Students are responsible for familiarizing themselves with the program requirements and deadlines.
-If students are unsure about any aspect of the program regulations, they should contact the Graduate Program Chair.
+If students are unsure about any aspect of the Graduate Regulations, they should contact the Office of the Registrar or the Office of Graduate Administration. - Students are responsible for familiarizing themselves with the program requirements and deadlines.
+If students are unsure about any aspect of the program regulations, they should contact the Graduate Program Chair. - c.

-- c.
 Students are responsible for ensuring the completeness and accuracy of their registration.
 If students are unsure about any aspect of their record, they should contact the Office of the Registrar. - d.
 Students are responsible for familiarizing themselves with their fee obligations as outlined in the Fees Section of the calendar.
 If students are unsure about any aspect of the fee regulations, they should contact the Office of the Registrar. - e.
 Students are equally responsible for maintaining open communication with their supervisor, supervisory committee, and Graduate Program Chair through mutually agreed upon regular meetings.
-Any problems, real or potential, should be brought to the attention of the supervisor, supervisory committee and Graduate Program Chair promptly.
-Students should be aware that formal routes of appeal exist in the form of the Appeals Procedure of the Office of the Registrar (see Appeals section). - f.
+Any problems, real or potential, should be brought to the attention of the supervisor, supervisory committee and Graduate f.
 A letter mailed to a student's address as it appears on record in the Office of the Registrar will be deemed adequate notification to the student for all matters concerning the student's record.
 Changes in address and telephone number must be reported promptly to the Office of the Registrar.